microsoft/pai/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ## How to Grant VC to Users

 Admin users have access to all VCs.
 Thus, if you set up a new VC, you can use an admin account to test it.
-As for non-admin users, administrators should grant VC access to them manually.
+For non-admin users, administrators should grant VC access to them manually.
 The specific way depends on [authentication mode](./how-to-manage-users-and-groups.md) of your cluster.

 ### In Basic Authentication Mode

 In basic authentication mode, administrators can grant VC access to users on the [`User Management` page](./basic-management-operations.md#user-management).
-First, click `Edit` on this page.
+First, click `Edit` on the page.
 Then you can configure VC access permission for each user as follows.

    <img src="./imgs/edit-user.png" width="100%" height="100%" />

-Please note you cannot revoke access to `default` VC.
+Please note you cannot revoke `default` VC from users.

 ### In AAD Mode

-In AAD mode, users are grouped by the AAD service.
-In OpenPAI, you should assign access to VCs for each group.
+Users are grouped by the AAD service in AAD mode.
+You should assign VC access to each group.

 First, find the following section in your [`services-configuration.yaml`](./basic-management-operations.md#pai-service-management-and-paictl):